pixelyloaf/discord-css/README.md

 if anyone knows how to fix i'd be happy to accept it (please i barely know what im doing)

-tldr; wont work on it but accepts pull requests
+tldr; broken, wont work on it but pull requests accepted
 # themes featured

 ## Oldcord: [milbits/oldcord](https://github.com/milbits/oldcord)